mhieronymus/AD_examples/README.md

 # AD_examples
-A few tests on how Automatic Differentation works and can be implemented
+A few tests on how Automatic Differentation works and how it can be implemented.

+## Python

+## Fortran